-Online fillable Copies 1, B, 2, and C. To ease statement furnishing requirements, Copies 1, B, 2, and C have been made fillable online in a PDF format, available at IRS.gov/ Form1099DIV.
+Online fillable Copies 1, B, 2, and C. To ease statement furnishing requirements, Copies 1, B, 2, and C are fillable online in a PDF format, available at IRS.gov/Form1099DIV.
 You can complete these copies online for furnishing statements to recipients and for retaining in your own files.